AaronPowderly/fpga-AP/index.md

 <img src="https://raw.githubusercontent.com/AaronPowderly/fpga-AP/main/docs/assets/images/processed-75B37590-DCDD-4AC7-A77F-EDCCF844C32F.jpeg" width=50%>

 ### **Simulation**
+[2]
 Show how you simulated your own design.
 Are there any things to note?
 Demonstrate your understanding.
 Add a screenshot.
 Guideline: 1-2 short paragraphs.
 ### **Synthesis**
+[2]
 The image below shows the schematic after the synthesis of FPGA design created by Vivado, showing the logical structure made after the code is synthesized into the hardware.
-Describe the synthesis & implementation outputs for your design, are there any differences to that of the original design?
-Guideline 1-2 short paragraphs.
+The diagram displays input buffers, lookup tables, flip-flops and output buffers.
+Together these form the logic required to drive the RGB output signals to create the VGA interface, it provides a clear view of how the synthesized internal signals such as color values, clock, and reset into the registers and logic blocks that produce the final output.

 <img src="https://raw.githubusercontent.com/AaronPowderly/fpga-AP/main/docs/assets/images/processed-01D0E260-A425-4606-AFCF-83B27FFCC2A0.jpeg" width=50%>